 If you think you’ve taken too much of this drug, call your doctor.
 They may recommend that you take activated charcoal.
 This should only be done under the supervision of your doctor.

 You can also call America’s Poison Centers at 800-222-1222 or use its online tool if you’ve taken too much Eliquis.
-But if your symptoms are severe, call 911 or your local emergency number, or go to the nearest emergency room right away.
+But if your symptoms are severe, call 911 or your local emergency number or go to the nearest emergency room right away.

 It’s not known whether Eliquis is safe to take during pregnancy.
 This medication hasn’t been studied in pregnant people, and it’s not known if it can cause congenital anomalies (commonly known as birth defects) or miscarriage.

 Taking anticoagulants like Eliquis during pregnancy can raise the risk of bleeding for the pregnant person and the fetus.
-If you take Eliquis and have an epidural for pain relief during labor, this may raise your risk for blood clots in the spine.
+If you take Eliquis and have an epidural for pain relief during labor, this may raise your risk of blood clots in the spine.
 In fact, Eliquis has a boxed warning for the risk of developing a blood clot in your spine with spinal procedures.
 To learn more, see the “FDA warnings” section at the beginning of this article.

-Some people need to take anticoagulants during pregnancy because they have a high risk for blood clots.
+Some people need to take anticoagulants during pregnancy because they have a high risk of blood clots.
 However, anticoagulants other than Eliquis are usually preferred.
 This is because more is known about the safety of using certain other anticoagulants during pregnancy than what’s known about Eliquis.

 It’s not known if Eliquis is safe to take during pregnancy.
-If you’re sexually active and you or your partner can become pregnant, talk with your doctor about your birth control needs while you’re using Eliquis.
+If you’re sexually active and you or your partner can become pregnant, talk with your doctor about your birth control needs while you’re taking Eliquis.

 For more information about taking Eliquis during pregnancy, see the “Eliquis and pregnancy” section above.